-Mike Lachance, a native of St. Augustine, Que., holds a formidable position on the list of the greatest money winning drivers in the history of harness racing in North America.
-His horses have earned over $176 million.
-Only the “Million Dollar Man”, John Campbell, has earned more – $253 million.
-In the category of most races won, Lachance with nearly 10,000 victories ranked seventh on the continent.
+Mike Lachance, a native of St. Augustine, Que., holds a formidable position on the list of the greatest money-winning drivers in the history of harness racing in North America.
+His horses have earned over $192 million and he accumulated over 10,400 victories during his career.

 Born in 1950, Lachance’s best years arguably came in the late 1980s, 1990s and 2000s when he was in his late forties and early fifties.
 From 1996 through 2003, Lachance each year drove the winners of over $8 million.
 In that same span, he won the game’s biggest trotting prize, the Hambletonian, with Victory Dream, Continental victory, Self Possessed and Amigo Hall.
 Lachance won pacing’s biggest prize, the Little Brown Jug, five times between 1988 and 2001 with B J Scoot, Goalie Jeff, Magical Mike, Western Dreamer and Bettors Delight.
 Canada’s biggest race, the North America Cup, has been won three times by the Quebecer – Safely Kept, Straight Path and Bettors Delight.
 Almost every major big-money stakes race, including the Prix d’Éte, Confederation Cup, Yonkers Cup and Cane Pace, has Lachance’s imprint on it as well.
 Lachance has also won -Breeders Crown races since 1985 when he won the Aged Pacer title with Division Street.